 Manal Younus is a storyteller who believes that language and stories are the very fabric of our existence.
 Originally from Eritrea now based on Kaurna Country in South Australia, she uses her writing and performance to create experiences that encourage audiences to join her in asking questions of themselves and the world around them.

-Manal frequently collaborates with Act Now Theatre to write and produce educational theatre pieces for schools.
-This includes the award winning play, Responding to Racism which has toured South Australia for 7 consecutive years and is set to tour across schools nationally in the coming year.
-More recently she wrote two monologues that featured in The Decameron 2.0 that can be seen here and is now working on her first feature length play incorporating spoken word, hip hop and physical theatre.
+With Act Now Theatre, Manal has written and co-produced educational theatre pieces for schools.
+This includes the award winning play, Responding to Racism which has toured South Australia for 7 consecutive years and Jumu'ah (Friday Prayer) both of which are set to tour across schools nationally in the coming year.
+More recently she wrote two monologues that featured in The Decameron 2.0 and is now working on her first feature length play incorporating spoken word, hip hop and physical theatre.

 She has been featured on ABC's QandA, presented at the Adelaide TEDx Conference in 2016, the National Multicultural Women's Conference of 2016, the Adelaide Festival of Ideas and Open State Festival, the Halogen Foundation's Young Leaders Convention, The Council for International Schools Conference 2017 and James Cook University's Young Language Ambassadors Conference of 2018 and much more.